Great Hammerhead Shark - Oceana

 Coastal to open ocean (pelagic)

-Aggressive predator
+Active predator

-Class Chondrichthyes, Order Carcharhiniformes (Ground sharks), Family Sphyrnidae (Hammerhead sharks)
+Class Chondrichthyes, Order Carcharhiniformes (ground sharks), Family Sphyrnidae (hammerhead sharks)

 Great hammerhead sharks are apex predators and can be found worldwide in coastal, warm waters that are 68 degrees (20 degrees Celsius) or higher.
 Unlike scalloped hammerhead sharks, great hammerhead sharks are solitary and migrate long distances upward of 756 miles (1,200 km) alone.

 Great hammerhead sharks also have a faster growth rate than the other hammerhead species and therefore reach maturity earlier, between 5 and 9 years old.
 Great hammerheads mate via internal fertilization and give birth to live young – anywhere from 6 to 42 pups – once every two years.
-If the pups are not threatened by fisheries or preyed upon by larger shark species, including great hammerheads, they may live up to 44 years, and possibly longer.1
+If the pups are not threatened by fisheries or preyed upon by larger shark species, including great hammerheads, they may live up to 44 years, and possibly longer.

 Like other hammerhead species, great hammerhead sharks have long, serrated teeth and use their hammer-shaped heads to detect and eat prey.
-Their heads are equipped with electrical receptors that can sense potential prey, including those hiding in the sand.2 Great hammerheads primarily feed on prey at the seafloor, such as stingrays, cephalopods (octopus and squid), crustaceans and other sharks.
+Their heads are equipped with electrical receptors that can sense potential prey, including those hiding in the sand.
+Great hammerheads primarily feed on prey at the seafloor, such as stingrays, cephalopods (octopus and squid), crustaceans and other sharks.
 Great hammerheads have been observed using the sides of their heads to pin down their preferred meal, stingrays, while feeding on the ray’s wings.
 They do not hunt prey larger than stingrays.
-Because of their large size, great hammerhead sharks are not preyed upon by other marine animals.1
+Because of their large size, great hammerhead sharks are not preyed upon by other marine animals.